FrancoisCamus/WebApisInNetCore/README.md

 All the above projects share the same data model: a simplified Blog Service.
 The initial data is loaded with Entity Framework Core in-memory provider and can be access via a common SharedDbContext.
-This NET Standard 2.0 project contains the entities as well as the BlogService used to query or add data.
+This .NET Standard 2.0 project contains the entities as well as the BlogService used to query and add data.